prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 Thanos gRPC StoreAPI, sidecar is now a very simple proxy.

-Additionally, I tried different time ranges and number of series, but as expected I kept seeing maximum of 50MB in allocations for Prometheus and nothing really visible for Thanos.
+Additionally, I tried different time ranges and number of series, but as expected I kept seeing a maximum of 50MB in allocations for Prometheus and nothing really visible for Thanos.
 This proves that our remote read uses **constant memory per request** allowing straightforward capacity planning against user traffic, with help of the concurrency limit.

 ### CPU